susam/emfy/README.md

     When Emacs runs in a GUI window, by default, it starts with a menu bar, tool bar, and scroll bar.
 Many (but not all) users like to hide them in order to make the Emacs frame look clean and minimal.
-    Note that in Emacs, the term *frame* refers to the GUI window or the region of the desktop where Emacs is displayed.
-In Emacs, the term *window* refers to what we usually call split panes these days.

     Many users find the menu bar helpful because it helps in discovering new features.
 Even with the menu bar hidden with the